stashed/docs/docs/guides/latest/workloads/daemonset.md

 restoresession.stash.appscode.com/dmn-restore created
 ```

-Once, you have created the `RestoreSession` crd, Stash will inject `init-container` to `stash-recovered` DaemonSet.
-The pods of this DaemonSet will restart and the `init-container` will perform data recovery on start-up.
+Once, you have created the `RestoreSession` crd, Stash will inject `init-container` into `stash-recovered` DaemonSet.
+The pods of this DaemonSet will restart and the `init-container` will restore the desired data on start-up.

 **Verify Init-Container:**

-Wait until the `init-container` has been injected to the `stash-recovered` DaemonSet.
-Let's describe the DaemonSet to verify that `init-container` has been injected successfully.
+Wait until the `init-container` has been injected into the `stash-recovered` DaemonSet.
+Let's describe the DaemonSet to verify that the `init-container` has been injected successfully.

 ```yaml
  $ kubectl describe daemonset -n demo stash-recovered